Mohammad-Amirifard/Time-Series-Forecasting/README.md

   |- 📂 data             #Here you can see datasets.
   |- 📂 Notebooks        #Here you can see a Main.ipynb which is the main file.
 You can run it on Google Colab
   |- 📂 Submissions      #Here you can see a zip file which is appropraite to upload in Coda Lab
-  |- 📂 Report           #Here you can see a complete report of what have done in Main.ipynb
+  |- 📂 Report           #Here you can see a complete report of what we have done in Main.ipynb
 ```